cchandre/Polarimetry/README.md

 * <img src="https://github.com/cchandre/Polarimetry/blob/master/pypolar/icons/format_list.png" alt=" " width="30"/> opens the ROI Manager.

+     - `ROI`: displays the index of the ROI (as displayed in the intensity and thresholing/mask images
+     - `name`: to be entered by the user as a tag of the specicif ROI; it will be saved in the MS excel
+     - `group `: to be entered by the user as a tag of the specicif group the ROI belongs to; it will be saved in the MS excel
+     - `select`: select the ROIs to be considered in the analysis
+     - `delete`: select the ROIs to be permanently deleted (then click on the button `Delete` to actually delete them and update the tables and images)
+     - Button `Commit`: click on this button to commit the changes made to the labels of the ROIs (names, groups and selection)
+     - Button `Save`: save the information on all the ROIs as a binary `.pyroi` file
+     - Button `Load`: load the ROIs from a binary `.pyroi` file
+     - Button `Delete`: permanently deletes all the ROIs selected in `select`
+     - Button `Delete All`: permamently deletes all the ROIs in the list

 [&uarr;](#manual)

 ___
 ### Options tab

+#### Figures

  The `Show/Save` table lists all possible outputs (`Composite`, `Sticks`, `Histogram`, `Intensity`):
   * `Composite` image of the variable *C* displays the values of *C* as color-coded pixels on top of the intensity image using the colors in the colormap.